westbee/ember-learn-project/README.md

-# Learning project - mrtwlk
+# Learning project

-This is the learning project named mrtwlk.
+This is the learning projectk.
 The purpose of the project is to get familiar with Ember.js framework and to build an Ember application based on the existing web application.

 ## Prerequisites